HunterGleason/DS18B20_water_temp/README.md

 - Note that the built in LED will be held HIGH during Iridium transmission to indicate that it is trying to send the message.
 - During normal operation while the MCU is sleeping the built in LED will be OFF, this is OK, the logger is still operating, however code cannot be uploaded without double clicking the reset button during upload.
-- A 0.25-sec LED flash at the end of each sample will occur for each sample to indicate a sample was just taken, this is normal, and the latching relay should be heard during each sample as well.